Tenerife Cycling Climbs

 At the centre of the island is the peak of El Teide, the highest mountain in all of Spain and home to many professional cyclists during the winter.
 Elsewhere on Tenerife there are excellent climbs to be found in the Añaga Natural Park and the Teno Natural Park, at either extreme of the island.

-SceneryTenerife is a beautiful island with much diversity.
-The Teide National Park in the centre of the island is as spectacular as you would expect for a 3.700m high volcano.
+SceneryTenerife is a beautiful island witha lot of diversity.
+The Teide National Park in the centre is as spectacular as you would expect for a 3.700m high volcano.
 In the south of the island the landscape is predominantly dry and rocky, whereas towards the north it is more forested and wild.

 RoadsThe road surfaces are of a consistently high quality in Tenerife and are a pleasure to ride on a road bike.

-Most of the traffic is situated around the towns of La Laguna and Santa Cruz, as well as on the motorways that run around much of the island.
-Most of the climbs carry little traffic, although all areas of the island get busier in the summer and on public holidays.
+Most of the traffic is situated around the towns of La Laguna and Santa Cruz, as well as on the motorways in the south of the island.
+The climbs are generally pretty quiet; just take care in planning how you get to and from the start.

 Getting ThereTenerife is easily accessible from most European countries.
 There are two airports, both of which have regular low cost flights to the continent, including daily flights to Madrid and Barcelona.